SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 ### Resetting your password

-Hydra has a self-service password reset system if your password expires or is forgotten.
+Hydra has a self-service password reset system that you use to set your initial password and other times you need to reset your password (e.g. forgotten or expired password).

 There is a link to this page on the page that lists Hydra's web-based tools.
 - Telework: go to the Hydra option in "IT Tools" on the Telework site and choose "Password Self Help"